 My students have been LOVING these free printable pentominoes puzzle challenges that I have posted this week on the dry erase board in my high school math classroom.
 Even though I am using them with high school students, they are suitable for almost all ages!

 What are Pentominoes?

 Pentominoes is a special name given to the set of polygons formed by connecting five squares along their edges.
 There are twelve distinct pentominoes that can be formed in this manner.

 In fact, having students determine the number of pentominoes that exist can be a great way to introduce students to pentominoes.

 I have heard of teachers giving students grid paper and having them find and draw all of the possible pentomino configurations.
 Then, students cut out the resulting pentominoes to create their own set of puzzle pieces that can be used to solve the following pentominoes puzzles.

 If you plan on doing lots of activities with pentominoes, I highly suggest buying a set of plastic pentominoes for your classroom.
-You can buy them in a bucket on Amazon that contains six sets of pentominoes.
-The plastic pentominoes are made up of 1-inch squares and are very sturdy.

-Most plastic pentominoes that you will purchase will come in a bucket with six different sets of pentominoes (72 pentominoes in total).
 My husband and I actually ended up splitting one of these sets.
 I have three sets in my high school math classroom, and he has three sets in his middle school math classroom.